Christianity and paganism: Prohibition and persecution of paganism in the Roman Empire

 According to Rodney Stark, since Christians most likely formed only sixteen to seventeen percent of the empire's population at the time of Constantine's conversion, they did not have the numerical advantage to form a sufficient power–base to begin a systematic persecution of pagans.
 However, Brown reminds us "We should not underestimate the fierce mood of the Christians of the fourth century", nor should it be forgotten that repression, persecution and martyrdom do not generally breed tolerance of those same persecutors.
 Brown says Roman authorities had shown no hesitation in "taking out" the Christian church which they saw as a threat to the peace of the empire, and that Constantine and his successors did the same for the same reasons.
 Rome had been removing anything it saw as a challenge to Roman identity since Bacchic associations were dissolved in 186 BCE.
 That military action against a mystical religion became the pattern for the Roman state's response to anything it saw as a religious threat.
 That position of the state toward internal threats did not change once the emperors were Christian.

 Within this environment, Christians of the fourth century also believed the conversion of Constantine (traditionally 312) showed that Christianity had triumphed over paganism (in Heaven) and little further action against pagans was necessary; everything was done but the sweeping up in the Christian view.
 As a result, the fourth century included a focus on heresy as a higher priority than paganism.
 According to Brown, "In most areas, polytheists were not molested, and apart from a few ugly incidents of local violence, Jewish communities also enjoyed a century of stable, even privileged, existence".

-After Constantine (and the brief period of Julian's rule), paganism never regained its previous status as a state religion.
+After Constantine, except for the brief period of Julian's rule, paganism never regained its previous status as a state religion.
 Yet despite its inferior status in the Christian Empire, paganism still existed and was practiced.
 Up to the time of Justin I and Justinian, there was some toleration for all religions; there were anti-pagan and anti-heretical laws, but they were not generally enforced.
 Thus, up through the sixth century, there still existed centers of paganism in Athens, Gaza, Alexandria, and elsewhere.